HOME » About our business » Support for Students with Disabilities » Kansai Student Support Staff with Disabilities (KSSK)

 TEL:075-353-9189 FAX:075-353-9101

-E-mail: kssk-jimukyoku-ml■consortium.or.jp (*Please change the ■ part to @ and send)
+E-mail: kssk-jimukyoku-ml■consortium.or.jp (*Please replace the ■ part with @)

 PAGE TOP